-There is information published on newsletters and on the school's website.
+There is information published on the school's website.

 New intakes are reassured that bullying is not permitted and it is a warning to potential bullies that such behaviour is unacceptable from the outset.
 The staff do not wait for bullying to be proved before it is acted against.